alexander-varljen/alexander-varljen.github.io/index.md

 **Course Objectives**

-My main objectives with this artifact enhancement where to recreate all the functionality of the original SQL project while adding more security using a MongoDB shell and tools.
-I was able to successfully complete these objectives.
-There where also four course outcomes that apply to this enhancement, which were to:
-1. Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science.
-2. Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.
+While working on this artifact enhancement, I was able to employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science.
+My enhanced artifact zipped file is open for anyone to download and view for themselves from my public GitHub page.
+This file contains the three csv files used in the artifact’s enhancement, as well as a txt file containing all the MongoDB commands used, so that anyone who wishes to reconstruct the database themselves and conduct the same or different queries can do so.
+Also, if someone wishing to work with these MongoDB commands needs more information about what the commands are meant to accomplish, there is a word document with screenshots of the commands being used with written explanations for them located in the same zipped file.
+Also, the public GitHub page that this artifact enhancement can be found on grants others the opportunities to ask questions and propose suggestions pertaining to this and all the other projects and files located on the page.

+While working on this artifact enhancement, I was able to design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.
+In terms of oral communication for this artifact, this was the last artifact covered in the code review video, where I went over screenshots of each of the MySQL commands used and discussed their purpose and potential areas of change.
+In terms of written communication, the zipped file for this artifact contains a short readme describing the other five files that are contained in the zipped file, one of which is a word document, which contains screenshots of the MongoDB commands used and their output, along with explanations for the commands.
+I’ve also written this accompanying narrative to describe the original artifact, explain my enhancements, and justify why the enhancements where made.
+In terms of visual communication, I constructed two UML diagrams, on for the original MySQL QunatigrationUpdates database, and the other for the enhanced MongoDB database so that others can visualize the structure of these databases.

-3. Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.
+While working on this artifact enhancement, I was able to demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.
+Some of the well-founded techniques and skills that were used during this enhancement was a full display of CRUD operations, as I created a database using MongoDB commands, queried the collections of that database to find specific information, updated and added several fields in that database, and deleted some fields.
+The tools that I used during this artifact enhancement include a MongoDB Enterprise Server 6.0 and a MongoDB Shell, which I downloaded to my local device, and a Microsoft command prompt that was used to access the MongoDB Shell and perform MongoDB commands.

-4. Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources.
+While working on this artifact enhancement, I was able to develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources.
+I demonstrated this by creating two password secured user accounts, one of which was an administrative account that was granted read/write access to all databases in the server, and the other was a user account that was granted read/write access to the QuantigrationUpdates database.
+I would also note that, after running each MongoDB command, a message displaying either a warning for errors or the task that was completed by the command is displayed.
+You can see these message outputs after the commands I used in the word document containing screenshots marked “CS 499 Artifact Three”, which is located in this artifact enhancement’s zipped file.

-As far as completing the first course outcome is concerned, I was able to take screenshots of my command terminal and explain why each of the commands were used.
-I will also download the three csv files used for each collection so that others wishing to learn or test my work can rerun the same commands with the same data sets and see the results.
-As far as completing the second course outcome is concerned, I formed my explanations written in the document containing my enhancement’s screenshots, as well as the enhancement’s description in this narrative, so that others could follow along and understand my MongoDB commands and what they were used for.
-As far as the third course outcome is concerned, I was able to correctly use MongoDB commands to create a database containing three collections, query the database, update it, add records to it, delete records from it, and download a collection from it.
-MongoDB is a well-respected set of software tools designed to work with structured and unstructured data and databases.
-As far as the fourth course outcome is concerned, I was able to add two accounts secured via a password that granted two levels of access to the Mongo Server that was used in creating the “QuantigrationUpdates” database.

 **Reflection**